bluecatlabs/gateway-workflows/Community/cisco_dna/README.md

 #### Prepare Cisco DNA Center™

-The BlueCat Cisco DNA support can be either enabled when the Cisco DNA centre solition is first install OR enabled post installation via System Settings
+The BlueCat Cisco DNA support can be either enabled when the Cisco DNA centre solution is first install OR enabled post installation via the DNA Centre System Settings

-Note :- Earlier DNA centre release will show BlueCat as a provider, this newer intergration using the Generic Provider
+Note :- Earlier DNA centre releases will show BLUECAT as an IPAM provider, this newer intergration utilises the GENERIC Provider

-- Access the Cisco DNA Center using your credentials
+- Access the Cisco DNA Center using your DNA credentials
 - Go to System Settings
 - Select the Settings tab and click IP Address Manager
 - Select the GENERIC provider and click to View/Select